-Patents for inventions expire after 20 years.
-Patents for designs based on an existing object expire after 14 years.
-In almost all cases, patents can’t be extended.
+Utility patents for functional inventions expire after 20 years.
+Design patents for non-functional ornamental designs expire after 15 years.
+In almost all cases, the term of a patent can’t be extended.
 Patents can also expire earlier than anticipated if you haven’t paid your maintenance fees.
 All patents expire, but what happens when they do?

 Others can use your design or idea…

 You’re free to keep manufacturing your patented object, but you can’t keep others from creating imitations and thus driving down the demand (and the price).
 This doesn’t mean that you lose rights to everything.
-For example, they can’t use the product name or your trademark.
+For example, they can’t use branding that is confusingly similar to your registered trademark.

 …up to a point.

-You have to give up to the patent office all major components of your patent, but you can keep fine details to yourself.
+You have to give up to the patent office how to make and use all major components of your inventive concept, but you may be able to keep certain fine details to yourself.

-These are known as “trade secrets.”
-Trade secrets are only protected so long as they’re still secrets, and they don’t hide something toxic or otherwise dangerous.
-For example, there’s many types of fried chicken, but KFC’s 11 herbs-and-spices recipe is a trade secret.
+Information that you keep confidential and that is not in the public domain are known as “trade secrets.”
+Trade secrets are only protected so long as they’re still secrets.
+There are many types of fried chicken, but KFC’s 11 herbs-and-spices recipe is a trade secret.

 Once a patent expires, licensees no longer owe royalties to the patent holder.
-Even if your license agreement doesn’t have an explicit expiration date as part of the agreement, the patent expiration is the actual expiration date.
+Even if your license agreement doesn’t have an explicit expiration date as part of the agreement, your rights to charge royalties on your patent extinguish upon patent expiration.

 If you want to keep your momentum going, you can always try for a second-generation patent.